 What are the contraindications associated with the use Fusacort Gel?

 Use of Fusacort Gel is considered to be harmful for patients with known allergy to any of the components or excipients of this medicine.
-Avoid its use in case of any fungal infections (ringworm or athlete's foot), viral infections (herpes or chickenpox) or for treatment of acne or rosacea.
+Avoid its use in case of any fungal infections (ringworm or athlete's foot), viral infections (herpes or chickenpox), or for the treatment of acne or rosacea.
 Consult your doctor before using it for any condition.

 Tata 1mg's sole intention is to ensure that its consumers get information that is expert-reviewed, accurate and trustworthy.
 However, the information contained herein should NOT be used as a substitute for the advice of a qualified physician.
 The information provided here is for informational purposes only.
 This may not cover everything about particular health conditions, lab tests, medicines, all possible side effects, drug interactions, warnings, alerts, etc. Please consult your doctor and discuss all your queries related to any disease or medicine.
 We intend to support, not replace, the doctor-patient relationship.